vendia/blog/pages/use-cases-partner-data-sharing.md

           **Automotive**

-          Ensure visibility of a tamper-proof lineage as parts move from partners through factories to dealers.
+          Ensure visibility of a tamperproof lineage as parts and vehicles move from partners through factories to dealers and consumers.
         wrapTheColumnInACard: false
       - text: >-
           <img